 Mr Playoust was appointed to the board of Australian Unity Limited on 1 February 2020.
 Mr Playoust has more than 25 years' experience as a director in public and private companies, including ASX-100, SME and not-for-profit organisations.
 He is passionate about sustainable business models for economic and social good, and Art.
 He is a proponent of design thinking, diversity and cross-disciplinary skills.
-He has worked across multiple sectors including property, professional and financial services, media, agriculture, consumer discretionary, energy, technology and The Arts, focusing on business transformation, mergers and acquisitions, capital raising and portfolio management.
+He has worked across multiple sectors including property, professional and financial services, media, agriculture, consumer discretionary, energy, technology and The Arts, focusing on business transformation, M&A, capital raising and portfolio management.
 He has been CEO and Managing Director of AEH Group since 2003.
-Past appointments include non-executive director at ASX-listed Tatts Group Limited, MCM Entertainment Group Limited, and Australian Renewable Fuels Limited; Director of Time Out Australia and Ventura Health; and a member of the UNSW Art & Design Advisory Board and the National Gallery of Australia Foundation Board.
+Past appointments include non-executive director at ASX-listed Tatts Group Limited, MCM Entertainment Group Limited, and Australian Renewable Fuels Limited; Director of Time Out Australia, Ventura Health, and; member of UNSW Art & Design Advisory Board and the National Gallery of Australia Foundation Board.
 He has worked with AMP, NAB and Accenture.
 He is currently Deputy Chairman at Art Gallery NSW Foundation and Chairman Finance Committee, Chairman of the Investment Committee of The Nature Conservancy, and member of the Alumni Leaders Group UNSW Business School.
 He is Fellow Australian Institute of Company Directors and Member Australian Institute of Managers and Leaders.
 He holds a Master of Business Administration UNSW (AGSM), Bachelor of Architecture (First Class Honours) and Bachelor of Science Sydney University, and Company Director Course Diploma AICD.
 Mr Playoust and his family live in Manly, by the sea and the bush.
 Mr Playoust travels frequently to central western NSW where he oversees a merino sheep property.
-He has not held any directorships of listed entities in addition to those set out above during the last three years.